tayrotayro/Athletica/README.md

 ## Notes

+### Creating and Updating DB Schema

 When finished editing schema.prisma file, or adding new tables/fields, always run these commands:
 `npx prisma generate`

 `npx prisma migrate dev --name add_user_based_tables` while "add_user_based_tables" should be a message relating to what you did.

+You can then check prisma studio to verify you have created the tables by running `npx prisma studio`

 DB is hosted on Neon

+### Adding Components from ShadCN

+`npx shadcn@latest add toast` where "toast" is the component you want to add.
+Sometimes you may need to use --legacy-peer-deps

 ### Seeding DB